A new & extensive exploration into the nature of Pluto and Orcus, Pluto's Compliment

 More on the naming of Orcus's Moon, Vanth, on Mike Brown's blog.
 (See April 09 entries)

 Due to the similar orbits of Pluto and Orcus, aspects occurring between the two planets should be considered extra significant.
-Astrologers might be wise to consider Orcus when ever considering Pluto.
+Astrologers might consider Orcus when ever considering Pluto.
 Orcus and Pluto were trine (120°) in 2007-2008, and due to their slow movement, they maintain a tight orb to any aspect over a few year period.
 The two were square (90°) in 1986.

 Another time when significant resonances occur is when one planet passes through the orbital plane of another.
 For example, Pluto crosses Orcus' orbital plane (moving from north to south of Orcus' orbit) in early September 2012 in sidereal Sagittarius (shown below).
 This is another nodal axis, this one created by the intersection of the orbits of Pluto and Orcus.
 Thus, when Pluto crosses the orbit of Orcus in 2012, Pluto passes through the orbital realm of Orcus, thus Pluto's astrological influence becomes augmented by the quality of Orcus.
 This is significant in the progression of the Earth-Pluto's synodic cycles that recently began over the "Gate of God" in earlier Sagittarius, as you may realize after learning more about the relationship between Orcus and Pluto.

 Orcus - Pluto Nodes in Sagittarius and Gemini

 Pluto will be crossing Orcus' orbital plane in 2012, a few years before

 Pluto crosses it south node, which occurs in 2018.